 It used to annoy me to see such a predictable work on the program.
 Hadn’t everyone heard Beethoven’s Ninth and Shostakovich’s Fifth quite enough?
 It was no coincidence that I felt this way during the years when I planned on becoming a professional musician.
 I was well-accustomed to playing the usual warhorses, to the point where I felt tired of them even as a teenager.
 My friends and I thought the audiences who wanted to hear the same symphonies repeatedly must be philistines.
 We felt sorry for the musicians who were forced to play the same crowd-pleasers year after year, presumably because the conductors were just trying to sell seats.

-Then I stopped playing and started working a day job, a job whose ordinariness would have horrified my teenage self.
+Then I stopped playing and started working a day job.
 With barely enough time to write, let alone read, exercise, or listen to music, it became difficult to investigate composers who had always interested me.
 I never did get around to reading Gardiner’s new biography of Bach, or learning more about theory.
 All those annoying adults were right: It’s frightening, once you settle into a professional routine, how quickly life goes by.
 Years can pass and you don’t even realize it.

 One interesting resultant change is that I now love hearing the predictables.
 As a teen, I looked down on Tchaikovsky’s Fifth, found it trite and cliché.
 Now I go to the symphony whenever it’s on the program.
 Ditto for Beethoven symphonies, Brahms, and all the embarrassingly typical choices of your average classical lover.
 Since I hardly have time to listen to these pieces on my own, hearing them in a concert hall is the ideal place to spend an hour hearing music without distraction.
 (The cost of concert-going also contributes to this behavior.
 Concerts are not cheap, and I like to know ahead of time that the splurge is for something I will enjoy.)